emrancub/Design-and-Implementation-of-a-Diabetic-Disease/code/README.md

 ## Overview

 This repository contains the code for the data mining and modeling process aimed at predicting diabetes using various classifier models.
-The analysis is conducted in the 'Diabeties.ipynb' Jupyter Notebook.
+The analysis is conducted in the 'diabeties.ipynb' Jupyter Notebook.

 ## Data Mining and Modeling